"In the title role, the counter-tenor William Towers sang superbly, with power, dramatic confidence, ardour and sensitivity"

 His opera engagements have included Medoro (Handel Orlando) and Farnace (Mozart Mitridate Re di Ponto) for the Royal Opera House Covent Garden, Oberon (Britten A Midsummer Night’s Dream) for Teatro La Fenice Venice, Teatro Petruzzelli Bari, Teatro Municipale Valli Reggio Emilia, Staatsoper Hanover, for the Royal Opera at the Linbury, and for the Aldeburgh Festival, Apollo (Britten Death in Venice) for La Monnaie Brussels, Luxembourg Opera, Canadian Opera Company, Prague State Opera, Aldeburgh Festival, Oper Frankfurt and the Bregenz Festival, Ottone (Monteverdi L’incoronazione di Poppea) for the Teatro Real Madrid and Frankfurt, Orlando (Handel Orlando) at the Goettingen Festival, at the Drottningholm Theatre and with the Philharmonia Baroque in San Francisco, Poro (Handel Poro) at the Goettingen Festival, Giulio Cesare (Handel Giulio Cesare) for Gothenburg Opera, Unulfo (Handel Rodelinda) for the Bolshoi Moscow, Ottone (Handel Agrippina), Ruggiero (Vivaldi Orlando Furioso) and Egeo (Handel Teseo) for Frankfurt, Ottone (Handel Ottone) and Ozia (La Guiditta) at the Casa da Musica Porto, Orfeo (Gluck Orfeo) in Monte-Carlo, Cristiano Mago (Handel Rinaldo) for Glyndebourne Festival Opera, Lotario (Handel Lotario) for the London Handel Festival and Eustazio (Handel Rinaldo) for Grange Park Opera.

-Equally at home in contemporary work William’s roles include 5th Innocent in Harrison Birtwistle’s Minotaur for the Royal Opera Covent Garden, The Guest in the UK premiere of Salvatore Sciarrino’s Luci mie traditrici, Bishop Baldwyn in Birtwistle’s Gawain, Der Leiermann in Benedict Mason’s Playing Away, Lance in the world premiere of Paul Frehner’s Sirius on Earth and Little James in Birtwistle’s The Last Supper.
+Equally at home in contemporary work William’s roles include 5th Innocent in Harrison Birtwistle’s Minotaur for the Royal Opera Covent Garden, John Adams's The Gospel According to the Other Mary for Theater Bonn, The Guest in the UK premiere of Salvatore Sciarrino’s Luci mie traditrici, Bishop Baldwyn in Birtwistle’s Gawain, Der Leiermann in Benedict Mason’s Playing Away, Lance in the world premiere of Paul Frehner’s Sirius on Earth and Little James in Birtwistle’s The Last Supper.

 His oratorio and recital schedule has featured appearances in many major venues and festivals in the UK and abroad, including the Wigmore Hall, Symphony Hall Birmingham, Barbican Hall, Royal Albert Hall, the Grosses Festspielhaus Salzburg, Konzerthaus Vienna, National Auditorium Madrid, Three Choirs Festival, Ravenna Festival, Flanders Early Music Festival, the Festivale de Musique Ancienne de Lyon and La Chaise Dieu.
 Recent concert performances include Handel’s Solomon in Estonia and Latvia, Handel Belshazzar with Nicholas McGegan in San Francisco, Handel Messiah in Dresden with the MDR and the premiere of Harrison Birtwistle’s Angel Fighter in the Leipzig Bach Festival

-Current and forthcoming engagements include Death in Venice for Staatstheater Stuttgart and The Gospel According to the Other Mary for Theater Bonn.
+Current and forthcoming engagements include Death in Venice for Staatstheater Stuttgart and J.S.
+Bach's Christmas Oratorio with the Royal Northern Sinfonia and Lars Vogt.

 This biography is for information only and should not be reproduced.